-AASB 2013-6 became applicable to annual reporting periods beginning on or after 1 January 2014.
+AASB 2013-3 makes the equivalent amendments to AASB 136 Impairment of Assets and is applicable to annual reporting periods beginning on or after 1 January 2014.

-The adoption of these amendments has not had a material impact on the Group.
+The adoption of these amendments has not had a material impact on the Group as they are largely of the nature of clarification of existing requirements.